rsmusllp/king-phisher/.github/CONTRIBUTING.md

   * Push the topic branch up to your repository on GitHub
   * Submit a Pull Request to the `dev` branch
     * Explain what the changes do (why they are useful, what they fix etc.)
+      * When fixing a bug, include instructions to reproduce it and error message details if applicable
     * Include steps to test the changes
   * Work with the repository owners by answering questions and making changes
   * Wait for the pull request to be merged